jointhefediverse-net/jointhefediverse.net/README.md

 5. Translate each file inside your locale folder.

-If you're working with a local copy of the site, you will need to run `npm run translate` to compile  translation files inside the `locales` directory.
+If you're working with a local copy of the site, you will need to [install node](https://nodejs.org/en/download) and run `npm run translate` to compile  translation files inside the `locales` directory.
 These files are not committed to the repo and will be generated during site deployment.

 Keep in mind that the goal is to [communicate the same ideas to an audience in a different culture](https://localizejs.com/articles/what-is-the-difference-between-translation-and-localization/).
 For example, in this sentence: